 - The cheese spread provides a barrier between the bread and the veggies.
 This prevents the bread from getting soggy.
 A thin layer of butter can be used to protect the bread when using fillings like egg salad.

-- Keep the sandwiches fresh by wrapping in plastic wrap and refrigerating until ready to serve - up to a few hours in advance.
+- Keep the sandwiches fresh by wrapping them in plastic wrap and refrigerating them until ready to serve - up to a few hours in advance.
 When using fillings with more moisture, such as egg or ham salad, assemble the sandwiches right before serving.

 Nutrition

-Nutritional information is an estimate and will vary depending upon the exact amounts and specific ingredients used.
+Nutritional information is an estimate and will vary depending on the exact amounts and specific ingredients used.